ndeadly/MissionControl/README.md

 make
 ```

 Finally, build and package the distribution .zip.
-This will build `bluetooth-mitm` and package it up with bluetooth exefs patches.
+This will build the `mc.mitm` sysmodule and package it up with bluetooth exefs patches.
 ```
-cd ..
+cd ../..
 make dist
 ```